Jordana (musician): Early life

+Jordana Nye was born on June 22, 2000.
 Nye's father was an organist at her local church.
 Upon being recommended by her father, Nye decided to take up an instrument, starting on violin before moving to guitar.

 Career

 When Nye was eighteen years old, she released an album titled Classical Notions of Happiness.
 The album received positive reviews and garnered enough attention that the record label Grand Jury offered to sign her and re-release the album in 2020.

 On June 30, 2020, Nye announced plans to release an EP.
 Titled Something to Say, the EP was released July 31.
 The EP received four out of five stars from NME.
 On September 15, Nye announced plans to release a follow-up EP titled To You.
 The two EPs were combined to form Nye's second full-length album, titled Something to Say...
 To You.
 The album was released on December 4.

 On October 13, 2021, Jordana released a collaborative EP along with the band TV Girl, titled Summer's Over.

-On February 8 of 2022, Nye released a single titled "Catch My Drift" via Grand Jury Music.
+On May 20, 2022, she released a studio album, Face the Wall.

 In September 2023, Jordana and Yot Club released the single "Safe House".

 In February 2024, Dent May released the single "Coasting on Fumes" featuring Nye.
+On October 18, 2024, she released a studio album, Lively Premonition.

-She released Jordanaland in November 2025.
+She released an EP, Jordanaland, in November 2025.